Committee selected to investigate recent violence in Blue Nile state

 Deputy Special Representative of the United Nations Khardiata Lô Ndiaye discussed the recent violence in Blue Nile and its continuing impact on civilians, with women's groups from Blue Nile state, Darfur, and El Gezira.
 “The United Nations is committed to supporting Blue Nile women, not only as beneficiaries but as agents of change,” she said.

 Blue Nile conflict

-On July 25, roughly 12,600 internally displaced persons (IDPs) are in Ed Damazin and its outskirts.
+On July 25, roughly 12,600 people sought refuge in the Blue Nile state capital of Ed Damazin and its outskirts.

 Last week, activists warned of the impending health crisis displaced people in Ed Damazin will face if humanitarian organisations don’t intervene soon.

-Another 12,800 people from Blue Nile reportedly sought refuge in Sennar State, OCHA wrote, whilst another 4,500 people sought refuge in White Nile and about 1,220 people are in El Gezira State.
+Another 12,800 people from Blue Nile reportedly sought refuge in Sennar, OCHA wrote, whilst another 4,500 people sought refuge in White Nile and about 1,220 people are in El Gezira.